Table of Contents

 Timeline and Budget

-- Agile: Agile projects can be less predictable in terms of timeline and budget due to their iterative nature.
+- Agile: Due to their iterative nature, agile projects can be less predictable in terms of timeline and budget.
 However, they offer the advantage of delivering incremental value throughout the project.
 This incremental delivery can provide early returns on investment and allow for adjustments based on real-time feedback.

-- Waterfall: Waterfall provides a more predictable timeline and budget, as all phases are planned and documented in advance.
-This predictability helps in setting clear expectations and managing stakeholder commitments effectively.
+- Waterfall: Waterfall offers a more predictable timeline and budget, as all phases are planned and documented in advance.
+This predictability helps set clear expectations and manage stakeholder commitments effectively.

 Customer Involvement

-- Agile: Requires continuous customer interaction and feedback, making it suitable for projects where customer involvement is high.
-This ongoing engagement ensures that the product remains aligned with customer needs and expectations.
+- Agile Requires continuous customer interaction and feedback, making it suitable for projects with high customer involvement.
+This ongoing engagement ensures the product remains aligned with customer needs and expectations.

-- Waterfall: Involves customers primarily during the requirements phase, which can be advantageous for projects with limited customer availability.
-This limited involvement can be beneficial if the customer prefers a hands-off approach during development.
+- Waterfall: This approach involves customers primarily during the requirements phase, which can be advantageous for projects with limited customer availability.
+This limited involvement can also be beneficial if the customer prefers a hands-off approach during development.

 Risk Management